michaelb017/lavaGame/README.md

 # Lava Game
 A simple game<br>
-Just download and run the index.html file in your browser
+Just download and run the index.html file in your browser or visit [https://lavagame.netlify.app/](https://lavagame.netlify.app/)